 Training to fast pack, go farther on your next hunt?
 Then this is the race for you!!!
 The ruck/pack race is a relay race where 1-5 participants will complete one of 5 legs, carrying a minimum 35lb pack/ruck for males and 25lb for females packed with non-perishables food items.
 The ruck racers travel over the same course as the ultra.
 If you can hike a 24 minute per mile pace then you can do this event!
 Ruck racers have a 20-hour time limit to complete the course.
 This race event is to honor an Air Force SERE Specialist, Emory Corwine.
 Emory passed away in a motorcycle accident in Airway Heights, WA on his way to perform flag duty one early morning in June 2012.

-All proceeds from this event will go to the SERE Association.
-The SERE Association brings together Past, Present & future SERE community members & provides scholarships & emergency funds to military personnel in need.
-The event has also donated just under 3,000lbs of food to the 2nd Harvest Food Bank in Spokane, WA.
+Proceeds go to the SERE Memorial Fund.
+The event has also donated just under 3,000 lbs of food to the 2nd Harvest Food Bank in Spokane, WA.